Tuesday, 6 November 2018

 My war resistance is a choice, not a duty.
 As an atheist, an anarchist, and a pacifist (each of which, as I understand them, implies the others), I define my war resistance in anti-religious, not religious, terms.
-Similarly, neither voting nor not voting is a religious obligation or a "sin".
+Similarly, I see neither voting nor not voting as a religious obligation or a "sin".

 If war is evil and inherently illegitimate, how can resistance to war be a choice and not a duty?
 My answer is rooted in my anarcho-pacifism, which leads me to the conclusion that stateism, property ownership (enforced by the state), and other institutions of violence are so pervasive that almost everything we do involves a degree of participation in structures of violence.

 I'm humbled by those who live their lives in ways that use fewer of the Earth's finite resources, and that involve less collaboration with states, property, and other structures of violence.
 But that doesn't mean that they, or anyone I can imagine, is living or can live a totally nonviolent life.
 And even if we could, opting out would not stop others from killing us and killing our future through climate change or nuclear war.
 Survival, sadly, requires active and not just passive resistance.

 One need not be an anarcho-pacifist to see the state as per se an institution of violence.
 The conventional definition of political scientists is that the state is that entity which claims a monopoly on the right to determine who can legitimately use violence within a defined jurisdiction.